 Then I started thinking about what I would eat as my last supper and still didn’t have an answer.

-It wasn’t until I was eating this Maple Roasted Chicken Quarter recipe for the third time in one month when I finally realized what my last supper would be – crispy chicken skin with roasted vegetables underneath.
+It wasn’t until I was eating Roasted Chicken Quarters with maple syrup for the third time in one month when I finally realized what my last supper would be – crispy chicken skin with roasted vegetables underneath.

 I’ve always jokingly said that someone should just serve up a plate of crispy chicken skin at a restaurant for my entree.